Financial Support Options for 19+ Learners

 - Aged 19+ on the first day of your course and either be taking your first level 3 (or above) qualification, or be unemployed or earning below the national living wage.

-- Completing a level 3 course that is on the National Skills offer
+- Completing a level 3 course that is on the Free Courses For Jobs Offer

 - Have settled status, have been an ordinary resident in the UK for at least 3 years prior to the start date of the course, or be in one of the exception groups